kavingraj/cse15l-lab-reports/LabReport1.md

 ## Kavin Raj CSE15L

-Today we will be going through how to set up the enviorment we will be using for CSE15L!
+Today we will be going through how to set up the enviornment we will be using for CSE15L!

 Learning objectives: